Disease Guide ·Hemangiosarcoma ·2026

 4Can hemangiosarcoma be detected early?

-Early detection is extremely difficult because the tumors grow silently inside organs.
-By the time symptoms appear, the disease is advanced.
-Some veterinary oncologists recommend annual abdominal ultrasounds for at-risk breeds starting at age 5-6, which can occasionally find tumors before rupture.
-Blood tests looking for cancer biomarkers are under development but not yet reliable.
-Even with early detection, the aggressive nature of HSA means the prognosis remains poor.
+Extremely difficult - tumors grow silently inside organs.
+Some oncologists recommend annual abdominal ultrasounds for at-risk breeds starting at age 5-6.
+Biomarker blood tests are under development but unreliable.
+Even with early detection, prognosis remains poor due to HSA's aggressive spread.

 5Is hemangiosarcoma hereditary?